The new hosts of The Grand Tour will swerve onto screens later this year, with the release date of the motor show’s fresh iteration fast approaching.

 Of the new trio, Bourgeois is arguably the most famous, having amassed millions of followers and celebrity fans for his trainspotting videos.

-Beyond social media, Bourgeois has ventured into modelling, collaborating with brands like Gucci and The North Face, and has authored a book titled The Trainspotter's Notebook.
+Beyond social media, Bourgeois has ventured into modelling, collaborating with brands including Gucci and The North Face, and has authored a book titled The Trainspotter's Notebook.
 He also hosted the Channel 4 digital series Trainspotting with Francis Bourgeois, which featured appearances from footballer Jesse Lingard and musicians Sam Ryder and AJ Tracey.

 In July 2024, it was reported that the production company co-owned by the trio – W Chump & Sons – had been dissolved.
 As part of the company’s dissolution, the trio declared solvency and appointed a liquidator to “wind up” their business.